-Unacceptable Emerging Proficient Exemplary knowledge and experience.
-The conceptual framework "explains, either graphically or in narrative form, the main things to be studied - the key factors, constructs, or variables - and the presumed relationships among them" (Miles & Huberman, 1994, p.
-18). understanding of the element understanding of the element Overall Rating for Chapter 2 Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 3 Methodology 3a.
-Author introduces (and defines) the overall methodological approach for each problem or question.
-Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 3 Methodology 3b.
+Unacceptable Emerging Proficient Exemplary conceptual framework "explains, either graphically or in narrative form, the main things to be studied - the key factors, constructs, or variables - and the presumed relationships among them" (Miles & Huberman, 1994, p.
+18).
+Overall Rating for Chapter 2 Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 3 Methodology 3b.
 Author's methodology matches the proposed research questions.
-Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 3 Methodology 3c.
-Author provides a rationale for the selection of the methodology with clear indication of why the approach is most suitable for answering the research questions and "how the approach fits the overall research design" (Penn State Graduate Writing Center).
-Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 3 Methodology 3d.
+Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Element is not covered or is incorrectly described and/or writing understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 3 Methodology 3d.
 Author draws upon the literature on the particular methodology to support the rationale.
-Element is not covered or is incorrectly described but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 3 Methodology Element is not covered or is Element is covered, but is Element is adequately Element is thoroughly
+Element is not covered or is incorrectly described but is limited in scope and/or writing demonstrates partial Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 3 Methodology 3e.
+Author provides detailed Element is not covered or is Element is covered, but is limited in scope Element is adequately covered and Element is thoroughly covered and